fvieira/content/content/reference/api/simple-api/queries/query-arguments/pagination.md

 Note: You cannot combine `first` with `before` or `last` with `after`.
 Note: If you query more nodes than exist, your response will simply contain all nodes that actually do exist in that direction.

+## Limitations

+Note that **a maximum of 1000 nodes* can be returned per pagination field.
+If you need to query more nodes than that, you can use `first` and `skip` to seek through the different pages.
+You can also include [multiple versions of the same field with different pagination parameters]() in one query using GraphQL Aliases.

+Please join [the discussion on GitHub]() for an according feature request to lift this limitation.